GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

 To model a Datastore entity as a Python class, this tutorial uses the [Datastore Entity library](https://datastore-entity.readthedocs.io).
 Think of Datastore
 Entity as an ORM-like library for Firestore in Datastore mode.

-_Disclaimer: The author of this tutorial is also the author of Datastore Entity._
+The author of this tutorial is also the author of the Datastore Entity library.

 ## Set up your local environment

-NOTE: Projects that use the Datastore mode API require an active App Engine application.
+Projects that use the Datastore mode API require an active App Engine application, so you should already have the App Engine and Datastore mode APIs enabled in your Google Cloud project.

-So you should already have App Engine and Datastore mode API enabled in your GCP project.
+### Create and download service account key

-As usual, to connect to your Google Cloud service from your local machine you need the appropriate credentials(service account key).
+To connect to your Google Cloud service from your local machine, you need the appropriate credentials (service account key).

-_Create and download service account key_
+1. In the Cloud Console, go to the [**Service accounts** page](https://console.cloud.google.com/iam-admin/serviceaccounts).
-- On the GCP console, go to **Main menu** -> **IAM & Admin** -> click **Service Account** on the left pane -> click **CREATE SERVICE ACCOUNT** at the top.
+1. Click **Create service account**.
-- Give the service account an appropriate name (eg. datastore-service-account).
-Enter an optional description below and click **CREATE**
+1. Give the service account an appropriate name, such as `datastore-service-account`, enter a description, and click **Create**.
-- Under **Select a role** dropdown menu, type **Cloud Datastore owner** in the filter field, select it and click **CONTINUE** and click **DONE** on the next page.
+1. Under **Select a role**, type `Cloud Datastore Owner` in the filter field, select **Cloud Datastore Owner**, click **Continue**, and click **Done**.
 - On the **Service Account** page, look for the service account you just created and click the overflow icon (vertical ellipsis) at the far right end.
 - Click **Create Key**  from the dropdown menu and make sure **JSON** is selected as the **Key type**.
 - Click **CREATE**.
 This automatically downloads the service account JSON key to your local machine.
 Take note of the file name on the popup screen.